 Deciding on whether to be there or not is another factor to consider.
 It’s a personal choice – can you bear to see your dog’s passing or is it something you simply have to do?
 You’ll need to think carefully as you may have regrets if you don’t stay – creating a sense of guilt that may be very difficult to come to terms with.
 However the choice must be your personal preference – your discomfort with death shouldn’t govern your decision.

 Get a clear focus on what you want to do with your dog after the euthanasia – planning that now will eliminate any stress that may make you hurriedly decide on an option that you later regret.
-You can choose to have your dog cremated and have the ashes scattered in communal grounds, or have an individual cremation where the ashes are returned to you.
+You can choose to cremate your dog and scatter the ashes in communal grounds, or have an individual cremation where the ashes are returned to you.
 Burial is another option – you need to find out if at home burials are legal in your area.

 Try to settle up your finances in advance as you really don’t want to be making a bill payment after your dog has gone.